Task Dependency Graph

 From the Tasks page

-Click the graph icon on a task row to open its dependency graph directly.
+Click the graph icon on a task row to open its dependency graph.
+You can also right-click one or more selected tasks to access the "Task Dependency Graph" option from the context menu.

 From a production line graph